 This is because the likelihood of winning peaks at or just under a payout value which can be made up from a combination of prizes, so where the amount needed to beat the savings account is only just above one of those, the odds of beating it increase.

-Let's take it down to a basic example: if you've £1,000, you'd need it to grow by £26 in a year to beat inflation.
-To do this, you need two prizes of £25, or one £50 prize.
+Let's take it down to a basic example: if you've £1,000, you'd need it to grow by £23 in a year to beat inflation.
+To do this, you need just one prize of £25 or above.

 But do remember that our calculator's results are for someone with 'average' luck - and that there is no law of averages.
 You may do a lot better than this.
 Or you may do much worse.